 - Know what you can depend upon for income

 - Make sure you’re on track with your retirement savings

 - Don’t underestimate the cost of healthcare

-- Plan in advance for a lifestyle in retirement that you’ll find personally fulfilling
+- Plan for a lifestyle in retirement that you’ll find personally fulfilling

 - Prepare your family for any eventuality by compiling important information and creating an estate plan

-- Establish a strategy for withdrawing your savings in a tax-efficient way
+- Establish a strategy for withdrawing your retirement savings in a tax-efficient way

 - Consult the financial professionals who can keep you on track and help make your vision for retirement a reality